 - Hybrid bearings offer very high resistance to current passage.
 Their direct current voltage resistance, even at high temperatures, is in the G-range.
 A typical value for capacitance is 40 pF and is thus lower by a factor of 100 than bearings with ceramic coating.

-- Hybrid bearings have better emergency running characteristics than tandard bearings.
+- Hybrid bearings have better emergency running characteristics than standard bearings.

-If your applications are exposed to electric current during operation, current-insulated bearings offer a proactive and economical solution, saving you downtime and money over time.
+If your applications are exposed to electric currents during operation, current-insulated bearings offer a proactive and economical solution, saving you downtime and money over time.